Clean Water Fund

 Collaboration

 This grant prioritizes collaborative efforts.
+At least one collaborator is required.
 Soil and water conservation districts, environmental services, public health, water testing laboratories, medical professionals, schools, and other organizations can all help protect private well users’ health.

 Infants and Children and Low-Income Households